 An effective date is placed on each standard drawing.
 The bid date of the project will be within the range of the effective date.
 This assists with identifying the correct drawing for the project.
 The standard drawings used on the project are valid for the life of the construction.

-Standard drawings are maintained by the traffic-roadway section and are updated twice a year, once in January and once in July.
+Standard drawings are maintained by the traffic engineering section and are updated twice a year, once in January and once in July.
 At each revision update, every standard drawing will get a new effective date, regardless of any content changes.
 If any content changes are made, they will be listed and dated in the standard drawing title block.
 See Figure 18-2.
 Always check to make sure the standard drawing effective date falls within the project bid let date and be aware of the status of content changes.
 The effective dates for each revision update are shown below:

 January update – effective date from June 1 to November 30